 - side effects from medications taken to allow your immune system to accept the new liver, including high blood sugar from steroids

 After a liver transplant, your doctor may recommend lifestyle changes, including regular exercise and a healthy diet.
 You can incorporate habits like these at any stage to boost your strength and overall health.
 Being physically healthy may reduce your chances for transplant rejection.

 You can also limit risk factors that contribute to liver disease.
 Among the most common are:

 What are the main symptoms of a transplanted liver being rejected by the recipient’s body?

 Transplant rejection might have no symptoms at all at first.
-It’s often caught by an increase in the blood levels of a liver enzyme.
+Rejection is often caught by an increase in the blood levels of a liver enzyme.
 However, you may feel sick during rejection.
-Rejection may cause nausea, abdominal pain, fever, yellowing of the skin, or overall just feeling very bad.Healthline Medical TeamAnswers represent the opinions of our medical experts.
+It may cause nausea, abdominal pain, fever, yellowing of the skin, or an overall feeling of being unwell.Healthline Medical TeamAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.